atritthart/jobsite-generator-host/README.md

 # First time development environment setup

+## Ensure you have Python 3 installed

+For example, Mac OS X & Homebrew: `brew install python3`

 ## Clone this project and pull in submodules

 The jobsite-generator-host repository also includes the other three repos as git submodules,